christianheinrichs/w10-cleaning-tool/README.md

 *Method 1*
 1. First and foremost, this script requires administrator privileges
-2. Create a shortcut to this script and set it to run with admininistrator privileges in the ‘Advanced’ section of the shortcut tab
+2. Create a shortcut to this script and set it to run with administrator privileges in the ‘Advanced’ section of the shortcut tab
 3. Simply doubleclick the shortcut